SciCatProject/scicat-backend-next/README.md

 1. `git clone https://github.com/SciCatProject/scicat-backend-next.git`
 2. `docker-compose -f docker-compose.dev.yaml up -d`
 3. _Optional_ Mount [functionalAccounts.json](#local-user-accounts) file to a volume in the container to create local users.
-4. _Optional_ Mount [frontend.config.json](#frontend-configuration-and-theme) and [frontend.theme.json](#frontend-configuration-and-theme) files to a volume in the container to change frontend configuration served from the backend.
+4. _Optional_ Mount [frontend.config.json](#frontend-configuration-and-theme) and [frontend.theme.json](#frontend-configuration-and-theme) files to a volume in the container in the `/src/config` directory to change frontend configuration served from the backend.
 5. _Optional_ Mount [loggers.json](#loggers-configuration) file to a volume in the container to configure multiple loggers.
 6. _Optional_ Mount [proposalTypes.json](#proposal-types-configuration) file to a volume in the container to configure the proposal types.
 7. _Optional_ Mount [datasetTypes.json](#dataset-types-configuration) file to a volume in the container to configure the dataset types.